-Thus, it can be concluded that natural gas will play a fundamental role in the transition to a cleaner energy matrix.
+It can be concluded from this report that natural gas will play a fundamental role in the transition to a cleaner energy matrix.
 In addition to offering a more competitive cost to end consumers, natural gas has the lowest emission rates of greenhouse gases when compared to other fuels such as coal, oil and diesel.
-Generation by natural gas emits up to twice less tCO2e/MW (tons of carbon dioxide equivalent per megawatt) when compared to generation by other fossil fuels.
+Emissions of tCO2e/MW (tons of carbon dioxide equivalent per megawatt) from natural gas generation are significantly less, up to two times, when compared to generation by other fossil fuels.

-In this sense, Eneva promotes and leverages the Brazilian energy transition through exploration and natural gas production in the Parnaíba and Amazon Basin, enabling the increase in capacity for the country’s thermal gas energy generation, meeting Brazil’s growing need for cleaner sources and efficient thermal energy.
-In addition, in all our activities the company seeks to operate efficiently, pursuing best practices to reduce emissions in our operations.
+Along these lines, Eneva promotes and leverages the Brazilian energy transition through exploration and natural gas production in the Parnaíba and Amazon Basins, enabling an increase in capacity for the country’s thermal gas energy generation, thus meeting Brazil’s growing need for cleaner sources and efficient thermal energy.
+In addition, in all our activities the Company seeks to operate efficiently, pursuing best practices to reduce emissions in our operations.